 Planning your garden design

-Did you dig in without thinking much about garden design when you were starting out?
-That's what I did.
+Did you dig in without considering garden design when you were starting out?
+That’s what I did.
 I just kept making my beds a little wider each year to put in more perennials.
 It was a matter of learning by doing.

 Like most gardens (yours too, I'll bet) my first one grew, bit by bit, without an overall plan.
 But now I believe any landscaping project is going to be more successful if you think it through first.